Explore this content with AI:

 Setting Clear Expectations in Ads

 Many negative comments come from customers who feel misled by an ad.
-To know how can you handle negative comments on instagram ads, you must avoid this, brands must ensure their ads are transparent and truthful.
+To know how you can handle negative comments on Instagram ads, you must avoid this; brands must ensure their ads are transparent and truthful.

 1. Writing Accurate Ad Copy